PK – 12 SCHOOLS

 12th Grade Program: “I Said – You Said: Join the Jury and Hear the Case”

-• How alcohol and other drugs impact decision-making abilities and whether consent is still valid
+• Alcohol and other drugs impact decision-making abilities and consent validity

-• Myths and stereotypes which contribute to and perpetuate sexual violence and how to dispel them.
+• Exposing myths and stereotypes contributing to and perpetuate sexual violence

 “I was a student at your presentation today at Harvard-Westlake, and I just wanted to thank you so much for sharing your story.
 This year I began working with a program whose goal is to reduce stigma around sexual violence in teens and to promote the discussion of these topics in our lives.
 Although I have had education and training in this topic, I have had trouble finding ways to connect peers to this issue’s discussion.